HONORS SECTIONS OFFERED IN FALL 2016

-The students in this course took a field trip to the Holocaust Museum in Houston and then presented information to the TAMUK Campus when they commemorated National Days of Remembrance with two evenings of filmed memories.
-They made presentations and showed the films: Schindler’s List and Sometimes in April (about Rwanda)
+The students in this course took a field trip to the Holocaust Museum in Houston and then presented information to the TAMUK Campus when they commemorated National Days of Remembrance with an evening of poster presentations and a viewing of the film Schindler’s List.

 Honors credit by contract: